Hesperus the Pack-Cow

 In this photo Charlie posed a cow, set the folding camera time exposure of 10 seconds, triggered the shutter, walked over to the cow, removed his untied boots which are seen in front, stood on the canvas in his socks, got on her back, stood up, turned, removed his hat, posed, all within 10 seconds, and without disturbing the cow.
 Maybe the smell of freshly removed boots lulled the cow into a false sense of security.

 I don't think this cow is Hesperus as the markings are different and this cow does not have horns.
 I don't think there was a second person taking the photo, as myself, my father, my uncles Ian and Charlie would all have regarded it as a problem to be solved, in stages, until a successful result was obtained.
 There is some hay or collected grass in front of the cow.
 There were a few photographic failures.
 I have seen a few photos where the operation was not able to be completed in time and Charlie is caught mid-pose.
 From the shadows the photo was taken near the middle of the day.
 Note the limestone country in the background, which was disturbed by the recent earthquake.
-The major earthquake slip area is out of the picture to the left.
-The photo above shows the main part of the farm looking north-west and the camera location is several paddocks away from the homestead, closer to the hills.
-The photo below is taken from near the homestead, also looking north-west.
+The major earthquake slip area is out of the picture well to the left.
+The photo above shows the main part of the farm looking south-west and the camera location is several paddocks away from the homestead, closer to the hills.
+The photo below is taken from near the homestead, also looking south-west.
 Charlie took some of his annual leave in the hills and valleys beyond.

 The farm from near the homestead